ricardomgoncalves/truphone_ta_go/README.md

 ## Introduction

 This assessment was developed using Golang.
-I think that with go the assessment could be done faster, because during this week I had my driver's license test, had school work, and my day to day normal job.
+I think that with go the assessment could be done faster, because during this week I had my driver's license test, had school work (cybersecurity master's degree), and my day to day normal job.
 I would be able to do this with Java, this decision was only because of the time.

 I hope you enjoy reviewing this work.